Triangle: how to talk about this movie without giving anything away?

 Perhaps a good start would be to praise Christopher Smith for coming up with such a unique, mind-boggling story, that demands your attention.
 This brain twisting film starts out like any other.
 Jess (Melissa George) a single mother of an autistic son, goes on a boating trip with a group of friends.

 I love strange, open-ended and ambiguous films, with unconventional plots that force you to interpret the meaning.
 I genuinely enjoy trying to work out fragmented and confusing narratives.
-I know a lot of people are against this style of film, as I can understand how for some people, confusing films can ruin the enjoyment.
+I know a lot of people don’t like this, as I understand confusing films can ruin the enjoyment for some viewers.

-Triangle is truly unique, yet confusing on the first watch.
+Be sure to give Triangle a chance, if you’re one of those people.
+It’s truly unique, yet confusing on the first watch.
 I’m pretty sure everyone involved in the making of the film, must have had a hard time keeping up with the film’s complexities.

 There are a fair few moments in this film, where you will be probably shouting something along the lines of “What the F***!”
-Creepy moments, eerie atmospheres, deja vu and a masked vigilante causing mayhem aboard a boat, all contribute to a wonderfully original film that you need to see.
+Creepy moments, eerie atmospheres, deja vu and a masked vigilante causing mayhem aboard a boat, all contribute to a wonderfully original film.

-It features Australian actors using some questionable American accents, especially from Melissa George, but this is only a minor setback for an otherwise, high quality performance as the lead.
+It features Australian actors using some questionable American accents, especially from Melissa George.
+This is only a minor setback for an otherwise, high-quality performance as the lead.
 As we are introduced to the group, there is an ever-expanding sense of mystery.

 We have nice guy Greg (Michael Dorman), who organised the day trip aboard his yacht.
 There’s Sally (Rachel Carpani) and her husband, Downey (Henry Nixon), as well as their friend Heather (Emma Lung).
 And finally, there is Liam Hemsworth as Victor.
 Most of these characters are barely developed, but Triangle is Jess’ story and the film is about her personal journey.

-The violent storm destroy their plans, but things get even worse aboard the Aeulus.
+The violent storm destroys their plans, but things get even worse aboard the Aeolus.
 An uncomfortable atmosphere is created from the get-go, as Jess feels like there is something wrong with the boat.
 Is it supernatural?
 Is it occult?
 What emerges is a situation far more terrifying than Jess could have ever imagined.
-She and her friends are faced not only with a masked maniac, but with an otherworldly boat.
+She and her friends are faced not only with a masked maniac but with an otherworldly boat.

-This movie is a real mind-bender.
-I found it to be very intriguing and it plays out in almost stellar fashion.
 Triangle both refers to the name of Greg’s boat and the Bermuda Triangle, which is where the group travel to.
-Although I really enjoy it, I thought the film would have been even better, if it had a clearer message, and also if the history of the Aeolus was further explored.
+Although I really enjoyed it, I thought the film would have been even better, if it had a clearer message, and also if the history of the Aeolus was further explored.